decred/dcrdevdocs/docs/core-blockchain-concepts/blockchain.md

 A block of one or more new transactions (Block 1) is collected into the transaction data part of a block.
-These transactions are then hashed and rehashed to create the [merkle root](../developer-guides/merkle-root-construction.md).
+These transactions are then hashed and rehashed to create the [Merkle root](../developer-guides/merkle-root-construction.md).

 The [block header](../developer-guides/block-header-specifications.md)
-contains metadata about the block, including the merkle root and hash of the previous block header.
+contains metadata about the block, including the Merkle root and hash of the previous block header.
 Including the hash of the previous block header makes it impossible to change a transaction in a block without also modifying all subsequent blocks in the chain.